-We’re excited to announce the launch of a new program in 2018: the “Inspiring Local Government Careers” project.
+We’re excited to announce the launch of a new program: the “#ELGLInspire” project.
 This is a program specifically designed to introduce undergraduate students to the variety and impact of a local government career.

 There are many reasons why this could happen:

 Many undergraduate programs in political science focus on federal and international politics; do not offer undergraduate public administration degrees; do not make a clear link from economics, environmental science, etc. undergraduate programs to local government jobs that utilize those degrees.